What is a hybrid event and when is it appropriate?

 • A digital platform that provides online participants with an interactive experience.

-• A clear plan for how the two groups will meet – not just get along.
+• A clear plan for how the two groups will meet—not just coexist.

 The third point is often underestimated.
 Many hybrid events fail not because of technology, but because online participants feel like second-class guests, like a B-audience.
-A moderator who includes both on-site and remote participants is crucial, as is the ability to contribute with smart features and layouts.
+A moderator who includes both on-site and remote participants is crucial, as are smart features and a well-thought-out setup that makes it easy to participate digitally.

 When is a hybrid event appropriate?

-Hybrid events are not always the right choice, but in the right context and with the right conditions, they are hard to beat.
+A hybrid conference is not always the right choice, but in the right context and with the right conditions, it is hard to beat.
 Here are some occasions where this format really shines:

 • Your target audience is geographically dispersed.
 Gathering everyone physically is expensive and time-consuming.
 Hybrid lowers the threshold for participation.

-• You want to reach more people without increasing your costs.
-Digital venues have no limit on the number of seats.
+• You want to reach more people without increasing your premises costs.
+Digital locations have no limit on the number of places.

-• The event has an international element.
-Speakers or participants from other countries can take part without traveling.
+• The event has international elements.
+Speakers or participants from other countries can participate without traveling.

-• You are organizing a recurring event and want to build a stronger context and community regardless of where the participants are located.
+• You are organizing a recurring event and want to build a stronger connection and community regardless of where the participants are located.

 • Accessibility is important.
 Participants with functional variations, parental leave, or illness can participate on their own terms.